How it works: Effective partnerships to support equity in degree completions

 Background

-In collaboration with Dr. Florian Sichling at UMSL, Wyman received funding from Missouri Scholarship & Loan Foundation (MSLF) to explore our existing partnerships with five higher education institutions: Missouri State University (MSU), Southeast Missouri State University (SEMO), St. Louis University (SLU), University of Missouri-St. Louis (UMSL), and the University of Central Missouri (UCM).
+In collaboration with Dr. Florian Sichling at UMSL, Wyman received funding from Missouri Scholarship & Loan Foundation (MSLF) and Wyman’s Saigh Foundation Endowment Fund to explore our existing partnerships with five higher education institutions: Missouri State University (MSU), Southeast Missouri State University (SEMO), St. Louis University (SLU), University of Missouri-St. Louis (UMSL), and the University of Central Missouri (UCM).
 The overall aim was to deepen our understanding of effective practices within these partnerships — the collaborative practices and supports that lead to postsecondary success for young people.
 This information is intended to be used for our internal learning and improvement efforts, and to share with other organizations doing similar work.

 Interviews